-ADUs and JADUs are an innovative, affordable, and effective option for adding much-needed housing in California.
+Home additions such as ADUs and JADUs are innovative, affordable, and effective options for adding much-needed housing in California.
 California’s recent changes to the laws regulating zoning and housing have made it easier to add an ADU or a JADU, or one of each, to your property.

 What is an ADU?

-An ADU can add value to your property and can be a private residence for a family member or a second source of income.
+An ADU can add value to your property and can serve as a private residence for a family member or as an income-producing rental unit.

 What is a JADU?

-A Junior Accessory Dwelling Unit (JADU) is a unit of no more than 500 square feet that is created within the walls of a proposed or existing single-family residence.
-JADUs may share a bathroom with the primary dwelling, share central systems, and contain a basic kitchen utilizing small plug-in appliances.
+A JADU – Junior Accessory Dwelling Unit – is a home addition unit of no more than 500 square feet that is created within the walls of a proposed or existing single-family residence.
+JADUs often contain a basic kitchen utilizing small plug-in appliances and share a bathroom and HVAC systems with the primary dwelling.
 JADUs repurpose existing space within the residence.
 They do not expand the dwelling’s planned occupancy and therefore present no additional stress on utility services or infrastructure.